apptainer/apptainer-userdocs/gpu.rst

    ``nvidia-container-cli`` is found on the search ``$PATH``.

--  For security reasons, ``--nvccli`` cannot be used with privileged mode in a set-uid install of {Singularity}.
+-  For security reasons, ``--nvccli`` cannot be used with privileged mode in a set-uid install of {Project}.
    Use the traditional binding method with ``--nv`` only or use ``--nvccli`` with the the ``--user`` (or ``-u``) option to run unprivileged.
    The option also cannot be used with ``--fakeroot``.